-As a result of the villagers' voices, SEWA has initiated several water resources and catchment activities over the past 8 years.
+As a result of the villagers' voices, SEWA has initiated several water resource and catchment activities over the past 8 years.
 Each activity is planned, implemented, and managed by the local community; SEWA serves as a facilitator throughout the process.
+Below are a few examples of SEWA's current activities in this area.